Reloaded-Project/Reloaded.Core.Bootstrap/README.md

 # Reloaded.Core.Bootstrap

-Reloaded.Core.Bootstrap is a tiny Visual C++ library that allows you to inject CoreCLR (the .NET Core Runtime) into the current unmanaged process and execute a .NET library.
+Reloaded.Core.Bootstrap is a tiny Visual C++ library wrapping the `nethost` library that allows you to inject CoreCLR (the .NET Core Runtime) into the current unmanaged process and execute a .NET library.

 ## Requirements